 - Bridesmaids and/or close family spending time together

-- Detail shots of jewelry and dress
+- Detail shots of jewelry, stationary and the dress

 - Putting on the dress